Polio Awareness Event Oct 21 2024

 Rotarians, family and friends were on hand to retrieve these ducks from their canoes, kayaks, seadoo and boats.

-The lucky winners were May Waugh from New Liskerd, Ontario and she bought the winning ticket from Sherry Kerr, (below) Sales Associate from Audrey’s Boutique in Arnprior.
+The lucky 1st Prize winner was May Waugh from New Liskerd, Ontario and she bought the winning ticket from Sherry Kerr, (below) Sales Associate from Audrey’s Boutique in Arnprior.

 The 2nd price of $500 went to Stephen Dodd of Arnprior.